 Remember the acronym COWS for gray and blue mats, socks and pillows.
 This stands for Coolants, Oils, Waters and Solvents – the types of liquids that these absorbents are designed to absorb.
 Another acronym, MRO (Maintenance, Repair and Operations) can also be used to define the types of applications that gray and blue absorbents can handle.
 Their muted colors blend into most industrial settings, so they don’t draw attention to the leaks, drips and overspray that they are absorbing – which means they stay down longer, saving you time and money.

-Yellow absorbents also absorb the COWS set of liquids, but they help alert pedestrians and workers to the need for additional caution in an area.
+Yellow absorbent pads and rolls also absorb the COWS set of liquids, while also alerting pedestrians and workers to the need for additional caution in an area.
 Because the color is bright, it helps draw attention to a slippery floor near the building’s entrance, a soda spill in the cafeteria, a broken hose or pipeline, a machine that has been taken out of service for maintenance, or anything else that is out of the ordinary.
 When using yellow absorbents, be sure to remove them when the hazard has passed so that people don’t become accustomed to seeing the bright color and tune it out.

 Originally, we designed our oil-only absorbents for spill response, but we found that many customers were using them inside facilities for routine maintenance.
 The problem was that the bright white color drew a lot of attention to the small leaks and spills that the mats and socks were absorbing, and they were changed out long before they were fully saturated.
-We added brown hydrophobic socks and mats to help camouflage leaks and drips without affecting the product’s ability to soak in oils while repelling water.
+We added tan hydrophobic socks to make absorbed oil less noticeable without affecting the product’s ability to soak in oils while repelling water.
 Dark absorbent booms are also ideal for use in retention ponds as a Best Management Practice (BMP) for Stormwater compliance.

-Later came a different type of outdoor mat: oily water filter mat.
-While the white dimpled products are for on-water spill response, these mats are multicolored coarse material made to lie on land and filter rainwater.
+Later came a different type of outdoor mat: Oil Absorbent Filter Mat.
+While the white dimpled products are for on-water spill response, these mats are made of a multicolored coarse material designed to lie on land and filter rainwater.
 You can use them to surround storm drains, catch oily outflow or remove sheen from puddles.

 Pink: Hazardous Materials Absorbents

 Spill responders have a lot on their minds – worrying about human safety, quickly containing spills and preventing them from reaching the environment.
 The last thing they need is to have to consider whether the absorbent they’re dragging into the hot zone is going to chemically react with whatever they’re trying to clean up.
-When we introduced our line of chemical absorbents, designed for corrosives, oxidizers and unknown-liquid type spills, we knew we needed a color that stood out and that responders could instantly identify.
-When you don’t know what a spill is, if you have any doubt, or if you don’t want to guess, you can always “Think Pink” and know that you’ve got a sock, mat or pillow made of 100% polypropylene – the most chemical-resistant absorbent available.
+When we introduced our line of chemical absorbents - designed for corrosives, oxidizers and unknown-liquid type spills - we knew we needed a color that stood out and responders could instantly identify.
+When you don’t know what a spill is, if you have any doubt or if you don’t want to guess, you can always “Think Pink” and know that you’ve got a sock, mat or pillow made of 100% polypropylene – the most chemical-resistant absorbent available.